StessyG/Pewlett-Hackard-Analysis/README.md

 # Results:

-Based on the analysis performed:
+Based on the analysis conducted:
  .
 There are over 25,000 employees with the titles "Senior Engineer" and "Senior Staff" retiring.
  .
 Overall, here is a large number of engineers retiring, and a significant number of them has a "Senior Engineer" title.
 There are also many Engineers and Assistant Engineers retiring.
  .
 The analysis demonstrates that over 1,500 retiring employees are eligible for the mentorship program.